pvcraven/networking-down-under-book/source/chapter_03/chapter_03.rst

 clock signal on another wire, the receiver can make sure the signal is synchronized with the sender's clock.

-For a video example of this step, see “Physical Layer - Step 3 - Encode a Message” at *https://www.youtube.com/watch?v=7Ef11hFo5lo*.
+For a video example of this step, see "Physical Layer - Step 3 - Encode a Message" at *https://www.youtube.com/watch?v=7Ef11hFo5lo*.
 In the video, the green LED is the clock; the red LED blinks on for a 1 and off for a 0.
 The delay between each clock is 0.1 seconds, and each bit takes 0.2 seconds to transmit.